-- A. Provider Agencies shall complete the timely reporting, recording, and reviewing of Incidents which shall include, but not be limited to:

-- 1. Death of Member receiving services;

-- 2. Hospitalization of Member receiving services;

-- 3. Medical emergencies, above and beyond first aid, involving Member receiving services;

-- 4. Allegations of MANE;

-- 5. Injury to Member or illness of Member;

-- 6. Damage or theft of Member's personal property;

-- 7. Errors in medication administration;

-- Lost or missing person receiving services;

-- Criminal activity; and

-- Incidents or reports of actions by Member receiving services that are unusual and require review.

-- B. A Provider Agency shall submit a verbal or written report of every Incident to the HCBS Member's Case Management Agency Case Manager within 24 hours of discovery of the actual or alleged Incident.
-The report shall include:

-- 1. Name of person reporting;

-- 2. Name of Member who was involved in the Incident;

-- 3. Member's Medicaid identification number;

-- 4. Name of persons involved or witnessing the Incident;

-- 5. Incident type;

-- 6. Date, time, and duration of Incident;

-- 7. Location of Incident;
+- A. Provider Agencies shall complete the timely reporting, recording, and reviewing of Incidents which shall include, but not be limited to: - 1.
+Death of Member receiving services; - 2.
+Hospitalization of Member receiving services; - 3.
+Medical emergencies, above and beyond first aid, involving Member receiving services; - 4.
+Allegations of MANE; - 5.
+Injury to Member or illness of Member; - 6.
+Damage or theft of Member's personal property; - 7.
+Errors in medication administration; - 8.
+Lost or missing person receiving services; - 9.
+Criminal activity; and - 10.
+Incidents or reports of actions by Member receiving services that are unusual and require review. - B. A Provider Agency must submit a verbal or written report for all Critical Incidents, as defined at Section 8.7201.L.5, to the HCBS Member's Case Management Agency Case Manager within 24 hours of discovery of the actual or alleged Incident.
+All other incidents must be reported to the Case Manager within two business days.
+The report must include: - 1.
+Name of person reporting; - 2.
+Name of Member who was involved in the Incident; - 3.
+Member's Medicaid identification number; - 4.
+Name of persons involved or witnessing the Incident; - Incident type; - 6.
+Date, time, and duration of Incident; - 7.
+Location of Incident:

-- 8. Persons involved;

-- 9. Description of Incident;

-- 10. Description of action taken;

-- 11. Whether the Incident was observed directly or reported to the provider;

-- 12. Name of person notified;

-- 13. Follow-up action taken or where to find documentation of further follow-up;

-- 14. Name of the person responsible for follow up; and

-- 15. Resolution, if applicable.

-- C. If any of the above information is not available and reported to the Case Management Agency Case Manager within 24 hours of the Incident, the Provider Agency must submit follow up information as soon as it is obtained. - D. Additional follow up information may also be requested by the Case Manager, or the Department.
-A Provider Agency is required to submit all follow up information within the timeframe specified by the Case Management Agency. - E. Provider Agencies shall review and analyze information from Incident reports to identify trends and problematic practices which may be occurring in specific services and shall take appropriate corrective action to address problematic practices identified. - F. Provider agencies shall provide victim support for any allegations of MANE.
+- 8. Persons involved; - 9.
+Description of Incident; - 10.
+Description of action taken; - 11.
+Whether the Incident was observed directly or reported to the Provider Agency; - 12.
+Name of person notified; - 13.
+Follow-up action taken or where to find documentation of further follow-up; - 14.
+Name of the person responsible for follow up; and - 15.
+Resolution, if applicable. - C. If any of the above information is not available and reported to the Case Management Agency Case Manager within 24 hours of the Incident, the Provider Agency must submit follow up information as soon as it is obtained. - D. Additional follow up information may also be requested by the Case Manager, or the Department.
+A Provider Agency is required to submit all follow up information within the timeframe specified by the Case Management Agency. - E. Provider Agencies shall review and analyze information from Incident reports to identify trends and problematic practices which may be occurring in specific services and shall take appropriate corrective action to address problematic practices identified. - F. Provider Agencies shall provide victim support for any allegations of MANE.